 Longer-term risks:

-Even if you’re only drinking heavily once or twice a week, your body and brain are still affected, and because binge drinking is so common in UK culture it’s often minimised – especially among students, professionals and young adults.
+Even if you’re only drinking heavily once or twice a week, your body and brain are still affected.
+Because binge drinking is so common in UK culture, it’s often minimised – especially among students, professionals and young adults.

 Binge Drinking in Disguise: The “Functional” Pattern